pd3v/Counters-with-instruments-and-tremolo-effect/README.md

 # Counters with Instruments branch `Checkout!`
 This branch is totally based on Counters but with sound!
 This time each counter has a built-in Synth playing one note.
-The notes are randomly generated from C, E, G notes (C Major chord) in various octaves.
+The notes are randomly generated out of C, E, G notes (C Major chord) in various octaves.
 Slowing down counters' counting increases reverb dry/wet parameter.
 All programmed using classes AVAudioEngine, AVAudioPlayerNode, with code generated soundwave curves into AVAudioPCMBuffer buffers, AVAudioMixerNode and AVAudioUnitReverb were used.

 ## App's initial screen
 ![intial_screen](https://github.com/pd3v/Counters/blob/master/Screenshots/Initial%20screen.PNG)